Nevin Welcome Center

 124 Comstock Knoll Drive

-Our natural and constructed landscapes and natural history collections are expertly tended by 40 staff members, and along with educational programs, support learning opportunities for all ages.
+Our natural and cultivated landscapes and living plant collections are expertly tended by professionals, and along with educational programs, support learning opportunities for students and visitors of all ages.

 - The 35-acre cultivated gardens surrounding the Nevin Welcome Center include specialty gardens of herbs, flowers, vegetables, perennials, ornamental grasses, groundcovers, and rhododendrons, among others.